microsoft/nova-facade/packages/nova-react-test-utils/README.md

 Let's break that example down:

-`getNovaApolloDecorator` is a function that returns a decorator for storybook stories.
+`getNovaDecorator` is a function that returns a decorator for storybook stories.
 It takes a schema as an argument.
 The schema is a GraphQL schema that is later used to generate mock data for the GraphQL mock.
 Basically what the decorator does, is that it wraps the rendered story inside `NovaMockEnvironmentProvider`.
 The difference between this setup and one for unit tests is that we no longer rely on Jest mocks for eventing and commanding.
 Instead `eventing.bubble` and `commanding.trigger` are implemented using `action` from [Storybook actions addon](https://storybook.js.org/docs/react/essentials/actions), so that whenever a component fires an event/trigger a command the information about the actions is rendered within Storybook actions addon panel.

 The decorator is customized by [parameters](https://storybook.js.org/docs/react/writing-stories/parameters#page-top).
 The name of the parameter is `novaEnvironment` and it is of type `WithNovaEnvironment`.
 It has the following properties: